Getting Started#

 python -m uv pip install polaris-studio[builder]

 dev: This option includes all the dependencies required by any resource in polaris-studio, as well as those needed for testing, document building and debugging.
-This is the option recommended for those developing polaris-studio,
+This is the option recommended for those developing polaris-studio, which only makes sense when installing from a cloned repository.

 python -m uv pip install polaris-studio[dev]